 After attending this session, attendees will have a good perspective on making MySQL highly available for their OpenStack implemenations.

-Raghavan "Rags" Srinivas (@ragss) works as an Architect/Developer Evangelist at EMC/Pivotal goaled with helping developers build highly scalable and available systems.
+Raghavan "Rags" Srinivas (@ragss) works as an Architect/Developer Evangelist for EMC CODE(emccode.github.io) goaled with helping developers build highly scalable and available systems.
 As an OpenStack advocate and solutions architect at Rackspace he was constantly challenged from low level infrastructure to high level application issues.
 His general focus area is in distributed systems, with a specialization in Cloud Computing and Big Data.
-He worked on Hadoop...
+He...
 Read More →

 Principal Solutions Architect, Rackspace